Sara McMann: Ultimate Fighting Championship

 The cancelled bout against Ladd was counted as her last bout of her contract and she was paid her show money, with McMann now being a free agent and exploring potential possibilities.

 Bellator MMA

 On December 27, 2022, it was announced that McMann had signed with the Bellator MMA.

-McMann is scheduled to make her promotional debut against Arlene Blencowe on April 21, 2023 at Bellator 294.
+McMann made her promotional debut against Arlene Blencowe on April 21, 2023 at Bellator 294.
+She won the bout via unanimous decision.

+McMann faced Leah McCourt on October 7, 2023 at Bellator 300.
+She lost the fight via ground and pound TKO in the first round.

 Personal life

 McMann's parents are Paula Jean and Thomas William McMann.
 She has one sister, Nickolina, and had one brother, Jason.
 Jason, who wrestled at Quince Orchard High School in Gaithersburg, Maryland, was murdered January 23, 1999 at the age of 21.

 McMann attended McDowell High School in Marion, North Carolina where she was coached by Timothy Hutchins.
 In addition to wrestling, she participated in theatre productions.
 She earned a degree in Theatre at Lock Haven University of Pennsylvania in Lock Haven, Pennsylvania, where she was a member of the school's wrestling team under the coaching of Carl Poff from 1999 to 2003.
 She previously attended University of Minnesota Morris from 1998 to 1999, where she was coached by Doug Reese.

 In August 2010, McMann was awarded an MA/EDS with a major in mental health counseling from Gardner-Webb University in Boiling Springs, North Carolina.

 McMann does volunteer work for Habitat for Humanity, a Christian housing ministry.
 She traveled to Sri Lanka with Olympic teammates to help victims of the tsunami rebuild homes for those displaced by the tidal wave.
 She also helps with youth clubs and speaks to upcoming girls and boys about wrestling.

 On September 3, 2004, while driving her Jeep in Colorado on the way to Iowa with her fiance, former ASU three-time NCAA All-American wrestler Steven Blackford as her passenger, the vehicle ran off the road and rolled over.
 He was ejected from the vehicle, and died at the scene.
 McMann was hospitalized with a broken arm and minor injuries, and later charged with careless driving.

 McMann and her former training partner Trent Goodale have a daughter, Bella, who was born in 2009.

 On May 30, 2018, McMann announced on social media that she and her partner Chad Bingham were expecting a child, and that she had put her career in mixed martial arts on hold.
 In December 2018, she announced that she had given birth to her son, Lucas.